-It is uncertain how the COVID19 pandemic, cost of materials and availability of contractors will impact future program years.
+It seems that unanticipated issues continue and impact the ability to predict program outcomes.
+Cost of materials and availability of contractors will impact future program years.
 Staff anticipates lowering goals on a short term basis until such time there is a better understanding of where the market is going for these goods and services and whether there are opportunities for staff to be able to identify alternatives.
+City staff has consulted with other formula grantees but many are experiencing similar challenges - contractor availability.
+The focus of many educational programs in the area is still on college versus technical college or the trades.
+As our smaller, family based contractors are aging out, they don't have a succession plan or interest in the business.